 Outside of the adjustable seat and multiple footwells for comfort, it’s a pretty stripped-down model as far as features go.

-But for the price, you get a stable boat more than capable of getting you and all your gear to your favorite hunting spots.
+But for the price, you get a stable boat more than capable of getting you and all your hunting equipment to your favorite hunting spot.